-In 2019 she was named an Emerging Lawyer in Family Law by Illinois Leading Lawyers, a designation awarded to less than 2 percent of Illinois attorneys 40 years old or younger or in practice for 10 or fewer years.
-From 2016-2019, she has been named a “Rising Star” in Family Law by Illinois Super Lawyers, a designation awarded to no more than 2.5 percent of Illinois attorneys 40 years old or younger or in practice for 10 years or less.
+In 2019 and 2020 she was named an Emerging Lawyer in Family Law by Illinois Leading Lawyers, a designation awarded to less than 2 percent of Illinois attorneys 40 years old or younger or in practice for 10 or fewer years.
+From 2016-2020, she has been named a “Rising Star” in Family Law by Illinois Super Lawyers, a designation awarded to no more than 2.5 percent of Illinois attorneys 40 years old or younger or in practice for 10 years or less.

 Staci is a member of the ISBA’s Standing Committee on Women and the Law, which focuses on areas of law uniquely affecting women and provides a forum to discuss and implement women’s unmet legal needs and issues.

 Among her achievements while a student at The John Marshall Law School, she was an invited member of the Morrissey Scholars - a group of individuals excelling in their professional responsibility courses.

 Glencoe Junior Kindergarten, Parent Board Member

 Make-A-Wish Illinois Associate Board, Former Member

 The Lauri S. Bauer Foundation, Member.
 The Foundation is Staci's family's charity organization.
 It helps those suffering from sudden loss of a family member.

 The John Marshall Law School, J.D., 2009